mikolajgs/prototyping/README.md

 Check [README in pkg/rest-api](pkg/rest-api/README.md) for more information.

+## umbrella

+With that package you can hide any HTTP API endpoint behind a simple login system, and in addition to that, module exposes endpoint for registration, activations, refreshing token and signing out.

 ## ui

 This module is currently under development and will be renamed.
 Its goal is to automatically generate a simple administration panel for managing data defined by structs and stored in a PostgreSQL database.